 - Meteorology: Understanding the Atmosphere

-After leaving Florida for Colorado in the early 1980s, he began to photograph the majestic Colorado backcountry on many of his backpacking and hiking expeditions.
-Now he finds himself in Arizona which presents a new challenge and opportunity for both sky and landscape photographs.
+After leaving Florida for Colorado in the early 1980s, he began to photograph the Colorado backcountry on many of his backpacking and hiking expeditions.
+Now he finds himself in Arizona which presents challenges and opportunities for both sky and landscape photographs.

 Contact the photographer at: